What Every Woman Should Know Before Talking to a Doctor About Sexual Dysfunction

 Chances are the word alone got your attention.
 Our reproductive urges are often tethered to a lot of emotional baggage – and, to some extent, for good reason.

 Engaging in sexual activity is a complex issue.
-The fear of unwanted pregnancies and sexually-transmitted disease, performance anxiety, and emotional vulnerabilities can complicate a completely natural desire for sex.
+The fear of unwanted pregnancies and sexually transmitted diseases, performance anxiety, and emotional vulnerabilities can complicate a completely natural desire for sex.

 Fortunately, our culture is evolving toward a healthier view of our sex lives.
 And part of this evolution is being unafraid to discuss sexual issues – especially when it involves seeking help from a physician.